Hasan-Shkoukani/spendless/README.md

-# 🧠 PlanToBudget
+# 🧠 SPENDLESS

-**PlanToBudget** is a smart assistant web app that helps users generate realistic shopping/meal plans based on a budget **OR** estimate the total cost of a plan they've already made.
+**SPENDLESS** is a smart assistant web app that helps users generate realistic shopping/meal plans based on a budget **OR** estimate the total cost of a plan they've already made.
 It uses **Google Gemini AI** to intelligently handle budget estimation and plan generation.

 ---